Wagner Houseboat: Center for Wooden Boats

 The Wagner Houseboat was the birthplace of the Center for Wooden Boats.
-In the late 1950s, Dick and Colleen Wagner began collecting and restoring old wooden boats.
-As they would work on boats and complete them, they would store their collection behind their home.
-Using their collection of small wooden boats, the couple decided to create a non-profit boat rental center out of their home by hanging a sign that says, "The Old Boathouse" on the dock in front of their houseboat.
+In the late 1950s, Dick and Colleen Wagner began collecting and restoring old wooden boats; storing the collection behind their home.
+Then, using their collection of small restored wooden boats, the couple decided to create a non-profit boat rental center out of their home by hanging a sign that says, "The Old Boathouse" on the dock in front of their houseboat.
 The Old Boathouse officially opened as a non-profit on February 1, 1968.
 After this, the Center for Wooden Boats museum was born.
 Eventually, friends of the Wagner's began spending time at their home helping them restore these old wooden boats.
-This friend group continued to grow both in numbers and in their devotion to preserving the history of wooden boats.
-This group of came so committed that they would end up staying night after night helping the couple with their restoration process and joining in the effort of the mission created by Dick and Colleen.
+This group of friends continued to grow both in numbers and in their devotion to preserving the history of wooden boats.
+They became so committed that they’d end up staying late night after night helping the couple with their restoration process and joining in the effort of the mission created by Dick and Colleen.

 Once the couple realized the strong devotion of others in the community, it became apparent to the couple that this group of volunteers could support a nonprofit organization guided by their mission.
 Therefore, on February 3, 1976, Dick and Colleen decided to begin plans to open the Center for Wooden Boats as a way to maintain the history of sailing and wooden boats.
 This mission also aimed to get anyone and everyone, no matter their physical ability or financial ability, out on the water and given the chance to learn to sail.
 When the Center for Wooden Boats was officially created, operations were moved out of the Wagner Houseboat and into an official Center for Wooden Boats nonprofit location.

-The Center for Wooden Boats (CWB) was able to build such a large and committed group of volunteers that other nonprofit leaders around the country have focused on how CWB was able to build such a devoted community and tried to model their success.
+The Center for Wooden Boats (CWB) then grew into a large and committed group of volunteers.
+As a result, other nonprofit leaders around the country have focused on how CWB could build such a devoted community and have tried to model their success.
 Currently, close to 75,000 people visit CWB annually to engage in the various maritime actives they provide.